mattwalmsley/financial-modelling/quant-library/documentation/7_forwards_futures_swaps.md

 ### LIBOR Curve Example

-- For 6 month LIBOR discount factor is 0.98, the continuously compounded 6 month LIBOR spot rate can be calculated as follows:
+- For a 6 month LIBOR discount factor of 0.98, the continuously compounded 6 month LIBOR spot rate can be calculated as follows:

 ```math
 \begin{aligned}